The Affordable Care Act contains a provision to make certain preventive services available without co-pays, co-insurance or deductibles. View video

 How does a member receive a breast pump without cost-share?

 A member must contact a network doctor or one of our national durable medical equipment (DME) suppliers.
-The supplier will ship the breast pump directly to the member.
+The supplier will issue the breast pump directly to the member.
 The doctor or DME supplier will bill UnitedHealthcare directly for reimbursement.
 Members may call the number of the back of their ID card for DME supplier information.

 May members purchase a breast pump at a retail store and turn in the receipt for reimbursement?